 - Securities and Exchange Commission (SEC): This agency of the federal government enforces investor and securities protections.
 It oversees five divisions: Corporation Finance, Investment Management, Trading and Markets, Economic and Risk Analysis, and Enforcement.

 - FASAB Handbook of Accounting Standards and Other Pronouncements: A current version of the FASAB Handbook is available as a free PDF download.
-Topics covered include federal standards statements, technical bulletins and interpretations.
+Topics covered include federal standards statements, technical bulletins, and interpretations.

-- AICPA Statements and Standards: Quickly refer to industry standards governing practice areas such as professional conduct, peer review and taxes by browsing this web-based reference tool.
+- AICPA Statements and Standards: Quickly refer to industry standards governing practice areas such as professional conduct, peer review, and taxes by browsing this web-based reference tool.

-- GASB Pronouncements: Statements on concepts, technical bulletins, standards and interpretations issued by GASB are available as free downloads on their website.
+- GASB Pronouncements: Statements on concepts, technical bulletins, standards, and interpretations issued by GASB are available as free downloads on their website.

-- US SEC Publications for Investors: This digital library includes links to dozens of SEC publications on topics like arbitration, investment companies, trading securities and stock.
+- US SEC Publications for Investors: This digital library includes links to dozens of SEC publications on topics like arbitration, investment companies, trading securities, and stock.

-New CPAs should pay close attention to the renewal requirements defined by their own state's board of accountancy, since these vary based on jurisdiction.
-Generally, CPAs are expected to gain new professional skill sets by earning Continuing Professional Education (CPE) credits, which can be obtained through AICPA- and NASBA-approved classes, conference workshops and webinars.
+New CPAs should monitor the renewal requirements defined by their own state's board of accountancy, since these vary based on jurisdiction.CPAs are expected to gain new professional skill sets by earning continuing professional education (CPE) credits obtained through AICPA- and NASBA-approved classes, conference workshops, and webinars.

 Continuing Education for CPAs

-- AICPA CPE: This national resource for prospective and current CPAs offers continuing education in three formats: a library of 350 self-study online courses, webinars and site-based training in locations across the U.S.
+- AICPA CPE: This national resource for prospective and current CPAs offers continuing education in three formats: a library of 350 self-study online courses, webinars, and site-based training in locations across the U.S.

-Advanced or Alternate Certification
+Advanced or Alternative Certification

-- The Institute of Internal Auditors (IIA): Accountants can expand their professional horizons with up to six different global certifications on topics like risk management assurance, government auditing and financial services.
+- The Institute of Internal Auditors (IIA): Accountants can expand their professional horizons with up to six different global certifications on topics like risk management assurance, government auditing, and financial services.

-- Certified Information Systems Auditor (CISA): Professionals who wish to specialize in IT concerns can gain a global certificate that places an emphasis on the risk management, security and governance of information systems.
+- Certified Information Systems Auditor (CISA): Professionals who wish to specialize in IT concerns can gain a global certificate that places an emphasis on the risk management, security, and governance of information systems.

 Licensure for Accounting Firms

-- CPA Verify: Firms can use this free online national database to keep track of CPAs current licensing statuses without having to sift through listings for each state board.
-Search parameters include name, license number and state of licensure.
+- CPA Verify: Firms can use this free online national database to keep track of CPAs' current licensing statuses without having to sift through listings for each state board.
+Search parameters include name, license number, and state of licensure.

 - National Association of Tax Professionals (NATB): Tax preparers who join the NATB can trade resources and connect via local chapter events or attend the National Conference and Expo at a discounted rate.
-Alternatively, non-members can gain a complementary single year of membership by purchasing a 4-day pass to the national conference.
+Alternatively, nonmembers can gain a complementary single year of membership by purchasing a 4-day pass to the national conference.

 - Global Body for Professional Accountants (ACCA): Members of the ACCA participate in vibrant communities both online and in-person.
 Join and follow along with local and national event listings on ACCA's members-only LinkedIn groups and Twitter events feed.
 This organization also hosts annual International Public Sector and Alternative Finance conferences.
-All ACCA members pay a membership fee of £211 – roughly $313 – every year.

 - The Professional Association of Small Business Accountants (PASBA): This professional society is open to Enrolled Agents and CPAs practicing within the United States.
-PASBA hosts three conferences each year on marketing, management and training.
-PASBA members can also connect with one another through online forums, regional meetings and mentorship programs.
+PASBA hosts three conferences each year on marketing, management, and training.
+PASBA members can also connect with one another through online forums, regional meetings, and mentorship programs.

 Events and Conferences